Our changing ATM habits show the slow decline of cash

 We hit "peak ATM" back in 2008.
 Who needs actual money any more?

-The Reserve Bank of Australia (RBA) tracks the total amount of money Australians pull from ATMs each month.
+The Reserve Bank of Australia (RBA) tracks the total amount of money Australians withdraw from ATMs each month.
 In March 2016, that added up to $11.6 billion, which is a very long way from being small change.
 However, as you can see in the chart below, there has been a gradual decline in the total amount we withdraw each month in recent years.

 We reached "peak ATM" back in December 2008, when $14.8 billion was withdrawn.
 (The Christmas season typically sees the highest figure for each calendar year, which is no surprise what with all that shopping and partying).
 Since then, there has been a notable decline in the amount we withdraw, despite the fact that inflation means the total amounts we'll need if we do want cash is likely to be higher.